Rolling Research: Faster Decisions, Better Ad Concepts

 Impact

-2. Clearer, More User-Aligned Ad Concepts
+2. Accelerated Decisions and More User-Aligned Ad Concepts

 3. A Repeatable Research Engine for Multiple Teams